jbrudvik/character-count/README.md

 # Character Count

-A Google Chrome extension for measuring the number of characters in a selection.
+A Google Chrome extension for viewing the number of characters in text selections.

 When activated, Character Count shows the number of characters in the current selection in a small popup in the top-right corner of the browser window.